 Many of the incisions for an endoscopic facelift are hidden in the hair bearing scalp, or in the mouth.
 These are difficult to detect as they heal.
 The scars around the ears are well hidden, but are slightly red and noticeable upon close inspection for two months post-operatively.
-Beyond that, they fade and blend in beautifully.
+Beyond that, they fade into fine white lines and blend in beautifully.

 Our nurses at the Aesthetic Surgery Center will provide you with a comprehensive list of medications (both prescription and non- prescription) that are known to increase bleeding and affect wound healing after surgery.
 These should be stopped about 14 days pre-operatively.